 5. A quorum for the transaction of business in the respective meetings shall be:

-(A.) The members present at any annual conference.
+A. The Members present at any committee meeting.

-(B.) The majority of the Board of Directors.
-In the absence of majority at any Regular Meeting, those directors may, by majority vote of directors present in person or by proxy, elect enough members to serve pro tempo to complete a majority.
+B. The majority of the Board of Directors.
+In the absence of majority at any committee meeting, those directors may, by majority vote of Directors present in person or by proxy, elect enough members to serve pro tempo to complete a majority.

-3. The Board of Directors may conduct special meetings via electronic means such as video conferencing; teleconferencing or web sites provided the method of meeting is approved by a majority of the Board of Directors at one of its Regular in-person meetings.
-The Board may also approve taking action by a vote of the Directors by mail or e-mail provided that such voting method is approved at a Regular Meeting.
+3. The Board of Directors may conduct special meetings via electronic means such as video conferencing; teleconferencing or online conferencing provided the method of meeting is approved by a majority of the Board of Directors at one of the Board Meetings.
+The Board of Directors may also approve taking action by a vote via mail or e-mail provided that such voting method is approved at a Board Meeting.
 The President and Secretary are jointly responsible for certifying votes conducted by mail or e-mail.

-1. All meetings of the Association shall be governed by parliamentary law in accordance with the provisions of Robert's Rules of Order, except as otherwise provided in these By-Laws.
+1. All meetings of the Association shall be governed by parliamentary law in accordance with the provisions of Robert's Rules of Order.

-2. These By-Laws may be amended by majority vote of those members present at any annual conference, provided that the full text of the proposed amendment is submitted to all members in writing not less than thirty (30) days prior to such conference, or by majority vote of respondents to a membership mailing, provided that the full text of the proposed amendment is included in such mailing.
+2. These By-Laws may be amended by majority vote of those Members present at any Annual Meeting, provided that the full text of the proposed amendment is submitted to all Members in writing not less than thirty (30) days prior to such Annual Meeting, or by majority vote of respondents to a Membership mailing, provided that the full text of the proposed amendment is included in such mailing.
 For the purposes of the paragraph, “mailed” shall be defined to include e-mail in addition to or in lieu of traditional postal mail.

-3. The By-Laws may be temporarily suspended by a two thirds vote of the members present at any annual conference.
+3. The By-Laws may be temporarily suspended by two thirds vote of the Members present at any Annual Meeting.

 4. Voting shall be by Regular Members only, with each Regular Member present entitled to one vote.